davidjbuchanan/MS2-Fledgling/README.md

 The HTML and CSS code was validated on https://validator.w3.org/ and https://jigsaw.w3.org/css-validator/

-User testing was performed manually on Google Chrome, using the following scenarios:
+User testing was performed manually on Google Chrome inspect tools, using the following scenarios:

 ### Callout link:
 Try to click on the callout link 'Discover!', navigate to the about section - WORKS